World Bank Vice President, Human Developmenttwitter.com/intent/[email protected]_WBhttps://www.linkedin.com/in/annette-dixon-241278175/

-In managing the World Bank’s engagement in South Asia to end extreme poverty and boost shared prosperity, Annette leads relations with eight countries including India, the institution’s biggest client.
-She oversees lending operations and Trust-Funded projects worth more than $10 billion a year.
+She was previously the Bank’s Vice President for the South Asia Region.
+In managing the World Bank’s engagement in South Asia to end extreme poverty and boost shared prosperity, Annette led relations with eight countries, including India—the institution’s biggest client.
+She also oversaw lending operations and trust-funded projects worth more than $10 billion a year.

-Before joining the World Bank, Annette Dixon worked for the Government of New Zealand as Chief Executive of the Ministry of Youth Affairs.
+Prior to joining the World Bank, Annette Dixon worked for the Government of New Zealand as Chief Executive of the Ministry of Youth Affairs.
 She also served as General Manager, Sector Policy; Deputy Director-General in the Ministry of Health; Director of Health Policy, Department of the Prime Minister; and Manager Policy Division, Ministry of Women’s Affairs.

 Born in New Zealand, Annette holds a Master of Public Policy.
 She was also awarded the Harkness Fellowship in Health Policy and Management at the George Washington University in 1994-1995.